 With respect to accruals for estimated Medicaid rebates, the Company evaluates its historical rebate payments by product as a percentage of historical sales.
 This information is used to estimate the proportion of revenue that will result in a rebate.
 At the time of rebate payments, which occur after the related sales, the Company records a reduction to accrued expenses and, at the end of each quarter, adjusts accrued expenses for any differences between estimated and actual payments.
 Product returns are accrued based on historical experience, projected future prescriptions of the products using historical prescription data and the amount and expiry of inventory estimated to be in the distribution channel, based on information obtained from the Company's major customers.
-Chargeback accruals are based on an estimate of claims not yet submitted by customers, using historical trends and market share data as well as the Company's estimate of inventory in the distribution channel based on information obtained from the company has entered into distribution service agreements with three of its largest customers.
+Chargeback accruals are based on an estimate of claims not yet submitted by customers, using historical trends and market share data as well as the Company's estimate of inventory in the distribution channel based on information obtained from its major customers.
+In all cases, judgment is required in estimating these reserves and actual claims for rebates, returns and chargebacks could be materially different from the estimates.
 The Company has entered into distribution service agreements with three of its largest customers.
 The Company pays these customers a fixed percentage of revenues in exchange for certain distribution-related services.
 This expense is accrued at the time of sale to the customer and results in a reduction of the net revenues recorded by the Company.